 - Kasper Schmeichel

 - Date of Birth

 - 5 November 1986

 - 14st 0lbs (89kg)

 - 11 August 2007

-The Dane earned his trade in the ranks at cross-city rivals Manchester City and was handed his Premier League debut in August 2007.
+The Dane earned his trade at Manchester City and was handed his Premier League debut in August 2007.

 He made nine further first team appearances between loan spells with Darlington, Bury, Falkirk, Cardiff and Coventry, before finally departing Eastlands in 2009, when Sven Goran Eriksson, recently appointed director of football, took him to Notts County.

 During his solitary season at Meadow Lane, Schmeichel provided the foundation for the Magpies’ 2010 League 2 triumph, playing 43 league games and earning a place in the PFA Team of the Year as County were promoted to League 1.